 If you are thinking of rescuing but have not yet done so, please consider these things:

 - ALWAYS have food, water, and a leash in your car;

 - Ask people in the neighborhood if the dog has an owner and proceed accordingly;

-- If you can’t take the dog into your home, go to his/her place every day to feed him and give him water until someone can take him/her in – remember that removing a dog from an environment that s/he knows well without a solution, can actually be worse in the long run;
+- If you can’t take the dog into your home, go to his/her place every day to feed him and give him water until you can take him/her in – remember that removing a dog from an environment that s/he knows well without a solution, can actually be worse in the long run;

 - IN ANY CASE DO NOT RESCUE THE DOG IF YOU DON’T KNOW WHERE TO TAKE IT AFTERWARDS.
 Dogs learn food sources, where shelter is, etc. Until you have a complete solution for the dog, leave it alone and help it along in the environment it knows unless you can take it in and care for it.

 Once you have taken the dog in, have it contained and safe, you can submit an intake form to see if we can take the dog into our adoption program.
 These are the minimum requirements that must be met before can consider accepting the dog into our program:

 - The dog must be contained and safe.
 We cannot list a dog for adoption that is roaming the streets freely.